Adar (The Lord of the Rings: The Rings of Power): Music

-A soundtrack album featuring composer Bear McCreary's score for the episode was released on Amazon Music on September 9, 2022.
+A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on September 9, 2022.
 McCreary said the album contained "virtually every second of score" from the episode.
 It was added to other music streaming services after the full first season was released.
-All music composed by Bear McCreary:
+A CD featuring the episode's music is included in a limited edition box set collection for the season from Mondo, Amazon Music, and McCreary's label Sparks & Shadows.
+The box set was released on April 26, 2024, and includes a journal written by McCreary which details the creation of the episode's score.

 Release

 "Adar" premiered on Prime Video in the United States on September 9, 2022.
 It was released at the same time around the world, in more than 240 countries and territories.
+For two weeks leading up to the premiere of the second season on August 29, 2024, the first season was made available for free on the streaming service Samsung TV Plus in the US, Canada, Brazil, the United Kingdom, and Germany.